Cortexelus/semantigram/README.md

 ## TODO
 * Improve topic clusters by
      * removing 5000 most common words in English.
      * only extracting keywords, places, people, things (use Stanford Named Entity Recognizer)
 * Only use human transcripts, machine transcription adds too much noise.
 * Research state-of-the-art topic clustering for speech
 * Support for n-grams, skip-grams, noun phrases
+* Improve UI by displaying keywords
+     * For each topic
+     * At moments in time (onMouseover)
 * Analyze all TED talks and build website